30 New Christmas Traditions

 9. Drive Around and Look at Christmas Lights

 Take an evening to drive around town and look at the various Christmas lights.
 If you have any Christmas light shows in your neighborhood, take the whole family to see them.
 Fill the car with goodies and drinks that you can munch on while you drive.

 Encourage family members to perform at least one act of kindness every day for the entire month of December.
 Each time they complete a good deed, have them write it down on a strip of paper and place it inside a holiday jar.
 On Christmas day, take time to pull out each strip of paper and read about the good things your family has done to help others throughout the month.

 11. Write Letters to Santa

-Help your kids write cute letters to Santa, then attach them with string to helium balloons and let them float away to the North Pole.
+Help your kids write cute letters to Santa, then mail them off to the North Pole.
 For younger children you can use these letter to Santa templates to get started.